 An Editorial note is a short text statement that can be added to a Cochrane Review or protocol.
 On the Cochrane Library the Editorial note displays above the abstract.

-Before publishing an editorial note, consult the Editorial notes policy and determine the type of Editorial note required and whether you need to contact the Editor in Chief or Network Associate Editor in advance.
+Before publishing an Editorial note, consult the Editorial notes policy and determine the type of Editorial note required and whether you need to contact the Editor in Chief or the Research Integrity team (by emailing email@example.com) in advance.

-Editorial notes are created and managed in RevMan 5 or RevMan Web using the Published notes section.
+Editorial notes are created and managed in RevMan using the Published notes section.
 For details on how to add or edit an Editorial note, see the RevMan knowledge base.
-Editorial notes are published as part of a standard amendment or update workflow, using the 'amended' what's new event (no new citation).
+Editorial notes are published as part of a standard publication workflow, To add an Editorial note to a published review, making no other changes to the review use the 'Amended' What's new event (no new citation).
 During the publication process, the Editorial note is extracted from the published notes and displayed separately.

 Editorial notes must be a single paragraph of text, with no lists, subheadings, figures or tables, as short as possible and no more than 200 characters in total.
 They can include links in the form of full URLs.

 To publish an Editorial note that directs readers to a more recent review, the text needs to be addressed to a general reader who may have found the review by a Google search, for example, and it should include the DOI in URL form for the newer review or protocol.

 There is a more recent Cochrane review on this topic: